🔍 Research any topic with AI-powered citations — Try Researchly freeStart Researching

 The Transformer architecture, based solely on attention mechanisms and dispensing with recurrence and convolutions entirely, forms the shared foundation for BER…

-The Transformer architecture, based solely on attention mechanisms and dispensing with recurrence and convolutions entirely, forms the shared foundation for BERT, GPT, and T5.1Vaswani et al. (2017)1Building on this backbone, BERT, GPT, and T5 each adopt distinct pre-training paradigms and architectural configurations to address different NLP challenges.2Devlin et al. (2019)2222
+The Transformer architecture, based solely on attention mechanisms and dispensing with recurrence and convolutions entirely, forms the shared foundation for BERT, GPT, and T5.12Vaswani et al. (2017)1Building on this foundation, BERT, GPT, and T5 each adopt distinct pre-training paradigms and architectural configurations to address different NLP challenges.2Devlin et al. (2019)2

-• Transformer — A network architecture based solely on attention mechanisms, enabling parallel sequence modeling via multi-head self-attention without recurrent connections.
+• Transformer — A network architecture based solely on attention mechanisms, enabling parallel sequence modeling without recurrent connections, achieving state-of-the-art results on machine translation tasks.

 1Vaswani et al. (2017)1

-• BERT — Pre-trains deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers, using masked language modeling (MLM) and next sentence prediction objectives.
+• BERT — Pre-trains deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context using masked language modeling (MLM) and next sentence prediction objectives.

 • GPT — Demonstrates that large gains on NLP tasks can be realized by generative pre-training of a language model on a diverse corpus of unlabeled text, using a unidirectional (left-to-right) language modeling objective.

-• T5 — Introduces a unified framework that converts every NLP problem into a text-to-text format, enabling a single model to handle diverse tasks through a full encoder-decoder architecture.
+• T5 — Introduces a unified framework that converts every NLP problem into a text-to-text format, enabling a single encoder-decoder model to handle diverse tasks.

 Want to research your own topic?
 Try it free →